 Cracks in wood: Repair is dependent on severity and location.

 Gun oil stains in wood: These are difficult to remove.
 Many can be removed completely, but not always.The severity and depth of the stain, type of oil that created it, and how long it's been there are crucial factors.
 Some oil stain residue simply can’t be completely removed.
 Gun oil woodstock stains need to be discussed before work can begin.
-Bottom line: how much residual stain can you live with if it can't be completely removed?
+My success rate in oil removal is very high.
+Don't hesitate having me do it for you.

 Staining of the Wood Prior to Refinishing (only if requested) —